Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Rigidity and connectedness.

-\demo{Proof} We have already seen in the previous example that a CR bundle with rigid fiber is rigid.
-Conversely let $\Cal X_0$ be rigid.
-If one of the fiber $X_t$ of $\Cal X_0$ is not rigid, then by Corollary 6, there exists a non-trivial deformation of $\Cal X_0$, so every fiber is rigid.
-By connectedness of the circle, this implies that all the fibers are biholomorphic, hence, by Fischer-Grauert's Theorem, it is a CR bundle. $\square$ \enddemo .5cm \subhead 3.
-Examples of CR bundles \endsubhead
+\begin{proof} We have already seen in the previous example that a CR bundle with rigid fiber is rigid.
+Conversely let $\mathcal X_0$ be rigid.
+If one of the fiber $X_t$ of $\mathcal X_0$ is not rigid, then by Corollary \ref{concorI}, there exists a non-trivial deformation of $\mathcal X_0$, so every fiber is rigid.
+By connectedness of the circle, this implies that all the fibers are biholomorphic, hence, by Fischer-Grauert's Theorem, it is a CR bundle. \end{proof}